 - accommodate gender-specific needs of children and youth and their families

 - accommodates the needs of lesbian, gay, bisexual and transgendered children and youth and parents and their families

 - provides opportunities for leisure and recreational activities as appropriate

-- assists children and youth of aboriginal ancestry to preserve their unique cultural identity and to support the maintenance of positive contact, involvement and participation with their aboriginal community
+- assists children and youth of Indigenous ancestry to preserve their unique cultural identity and to support the maintenance of positive contact, involvement and participation with their Indigenous community

 - tailors support for children and youth with unique needs